PowerShell/PowerShell/README.md

 Build with `./build.sh` on Linux and OS X.

-`Start-PSBuild` from module `./PowerShellGitHubDev.psm1` on Windows and Linux / OS X, if you self-hosting PowerShell.
+`Start-PSBuild` from module `./PowerShellGitHubDev.psm1` on Windows and Linux / OS X, if you are self-hosting PowerShell.

 Specifically:

 ### Linux

 In Bash:

 ```sh
 cd PowerShell
 dotnet restore